kapitanov/git-todo/README.md

-git todo uncheck 2                          # uncheck the TODO item with index 2 git todo edit 3 --title "Updated TODO Item" # edit the TODO item with index 3 git todo edit 3                             # edit the TODO item with index 3 - opens an editor git todo remove 4                           # remove the TODO item with index 4 git todo clear                              # clear all TODO items
+git todo uncheck 2                          # uncheck the TODO item with index 2 git todo edit 3 --title "Updated TODO Item" # edit the TODO item with index 3 git todo edit 3                             # edit the TODO item with index 3 - opens an editor git todo rm 4                               # remove the TODO item with index 4 git todo clear                              # clear all TODO items
 ```